2ndQuadrant/pglogical/README.md

 ### Postgres-XL

-Postgres-XL is only supported as subsriber (cannot be a provider).
+Postgres-XL is only supported as subscriber (cannot be a provider).
 Also for workloads with many small transactions the performance of replication may suffer due to increased write latency.
 On the other hand large insert (or bulkcopy) transactions are heavily optimized to work very fast with